gardener/gardener/docs/usage/custom-dns-config.md

 If incompatible changes are applied by mistake, simply delete the content of the `ConfigMap` and re-apply.
 This should bring the cluster DNS back to functioning state.

+## Known Issues

+The custom DNS configuration may not work as expected in conjunction with [`NodeLocalDNS`](node-local-dns.md).
+With `NodeLocalDNS`, ordinary dns queries targetted at the upstream DNS servers, i.e. non-kubernetes domains, will not end up at CoreDNS, but will instead be directly sent to the upstream DNS server.
+Therefore, configuration applying to non-kubernetes entities, e.g. the `istio.server` block in the example above, may not have any effect with `NodeLocalDNS` enabled.
+If this kind of custom configuration is required `NodeLocalDNS` needs to be disabled.

 ## References

 [1] [Import plugin](https://github.com/coredns/coredns/tree/master/plugin/import)